Engineering Physics → Robotics

 Explore the systems behind the summary.

-My project pages go deeper into mechanical design, control theory, electronics, software architecture, and results.
+My project pages go deeper into control theory, modeling, software architecture, and results.